marcoparello/CTF-Writeups/n00bzCTF-2024/Misc/Addition.md

 print(flag[:questions])
 ```

+Which means that the number of questions determine how much of the flag is shown.
+If the number of questions equals 1, the flag will be printed from the character at it's 0th index to it's first index.
 Therefore, I need to choose the number of questions that will print out the entire flag.
 However:

 ```txt
 for i in range(questions):